-This is sort of a matter of personal preference, but when it comes to making healthy mashed potatoes I am firmly on team skin.
+This is a matter of personal preference, but when it comes to making healthy mashed potatoes I am firmly on team skin.
 I also really love making red skin mashed potatoes, but I couldn’t find any on the day I took these photos!

 When you make mashed potatoes with skin you leave a ton of nutrients in the dish as much of a potato’s nutrition is concentrated in the skin.
-Leaving the skin on also significantly increases the dietary fiber in these Greek Yogurt mashed potatoes, which is hella good for your gut.
+Leaving the skin on also significantly increases the dietary fiber in these Greek Yogurt mashed potatoes, which is good for your gut.

 Also, I am lazy and seriously can not be bothered to peel a bunch of potatoes that are just gonna get mashed up.
 You do what you will.